waitinfuture/emapreduce/intl.en-US/Data Development/Edit a job.md

 # Edit a job {#concept_iny_t1f_z2b .concept}

-In a project, you can create Shell, Hive, Spark, SparkSQL, MapReduce, Sqoop, Pig, and Spark Streaming jobs.
+In a project, you can create Shell, Hive, Hive SQL, Spark, SparkSQL, MapReduce, Sqoop, Pig, Spark Streaming, and Flink jobs.

 ## Create a job {#section_ibf_v1f_z2b .section}

-1. Log on to the [Alibaba Cloud E-MapReduce console](https://emr.console.aliyun.com/console).
+1. Log on to the [Alibaba Cloud E-MapReduce console](https://partners-intl.console.aliyun.com/#/emr).
 2. Click the Data Platform tab to enter the Projects page.
 3. Click **Workflows** in the Actions column.
 Click **Edit Job** in the left-side navigation pane to go to the Edit Job page.
 4. In the left-side navigation pane, right-click a folder as required and select **Create Job** from the drop-down list.